Hydrospheredata/hydro-serving/docs/src/main/tut/getting-started.md

 Invoking applications is available via different interfaces.

-1. __Test-request__
+1. __Test request__

-	You can test your application via web-interface.
-Press `Test` button in the application's page.
-Test data will be automatically generated from model's contract.
+	You can perform test request to the model from web-interface.
+Internally it will generate input data from model's contract and send an HTTP-request to API endpoint.

 2. __HTTP-request__